jo3-l/blog/content/posts/bitap.md

 }
 ```

-The insight now is that bitap arises from the algorithm above if one considers a more optimized representation for the set of active states as a bitmask.
+How can we improve this algorithm further?
+One observation we can make is that the in-progress states in `active` are always integers between `0` and `m = len(P)`, the length of the pattern.
+If $m$ is not too large, there may be a more efficient way to represent the `active` set instead of a list of integers.
+This idea is what leads us to our next modification, using _bitsets_ and bit manipulation, from which the bitap algorithm arises.

 ### Bit manipulation